Roho7/super_tic_tac_toe/README.md

 ## Project Details

 This game logic was built using the **React** framework with **Typescript** as the language.
 For the styling, I used **TailwindCSS**.
+The Routing was acheived using React-router-dom.
+The development server used to build this project was **Vite**.

 My react pages and components are stored inside folder labelled _pages_ and _components_ respectively.

 ### Pages

 - **GamePage.tsx**
+  Exists at "/play" route.
+Contains the actual game.
 - **HomePage.tsx**
+  Exists at "/" route.
+The home of my project.
+Contains a button to route to "/play".

 ### Components